Library cards are free if you live, work, attend school, or pay property taxes in Aiken, Bamberg, Barnwell or Edgefield

 - Have fines totaling no more than $5

-Reference materials or items in the Friends Rental Collections may not be placed on hold.
+Reference materials may not be placed on hold.

 Materials may be renewed for up to two additional loan periods.
 The length of each renewal depends upon the type of material checked out.
 For example, a DVD can be renewed for an additional 7 days, new books can be renewed for 14 more days, and other books can be renewed for 21 more days.

 However, if the material has been reserved by another patron, they cannot be renewed.